 The test taker is asked to read a number of descriptions or adjectives and then to rate the accuracy of those descriptions pertaining to their own personality on a Likert scale (e.g. 1 - Strongly Disagree to 2 - Strongly Agree).

-Unless a time-intensive behavioural observation is performed, psychometric testing provides a view into a person’s personality that would not otherwise be possible.
-The downside to this kind of test is that is may be manipulated, giving answers that may seem better than others.
+Unless a time-intensive behavioral observation is performed, psychometric testing provides a view into a person’s personality that would not otherwise be possible.
+The downside to this kind of test is that is maybe manipulated, giving answers that may seem better than others.
 Of course, psychologists have a term for this, social desirability bias.

 Results from these psychometric tests are based on comparing them to other humans who have also taken the test.
 Men are compared with other men’s results; women are compared with other women.